 It is quite evident that very few prisoners get reformed in prisons.
 A majority of them who go in for petty crimes actually thrive and become hardened criminals.

-The reason is that the environment of prisons is more or less similar to the environment which shaped their brain to perform criminal activities.
+The reason is that the environment of prisons is more or less similar to the environment that shaped their brain to perform criminal activities.
 Even a home where parents lack empathy for their children can become a prison-like environment that can severely damage a child’s psyche.

 Another argument could be that we should show no compassion to people suffering because that’s what is destined for them.
 It’s their karma.
 Well, this is again the ego assuming the cosmic law.
 How do you know that that’s what the universe is asking of you?

 If you’re empathic and sensitive by nature, nothing should stop you from showing compassion to others.
-That’s how the universe designed you, so why not follow your natural instinct.
+That’s how the universe designed you, so why not follow your natural instinct?
 Will you always be rewarded with love in return for your compassion?
 Absolutely not.

 Some will respond to your compassionate nature, others won’t, that’s the design of life.
 You will learn about your natural inclinations and the path to follow through your own experience.